aluminmi/APM1111/SEC1_FA10-Group-1-Cuerdo_Percia.md

     ## Residuals      45  59.07   1.313
     ## ---
     ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

+The Kruskal-Wallis test corroborated the mixed ANOVA findings, highlighitng significant difference in cholesterol levels between Margarine A and B but no significant variations over time.
+Additionally, no evidence of *Margarine* x *Time* ineraction was found, suggesting that the type of margarine did not diffrentially affect cholesterol levels across the three time points.

+## Discussion

+A series of statistical tests were conducted to examine the effects of margarine type (*Margarine*: A vs. B) and time (*Time*: Before, After 4 Weeks, After 8 Weeks) on cholesterol levels.
+The assumptions for conducting these tests were evaluated.

+The assumption of normality was met based on the Shapiro-Wilk test, where all combinations of *Margarine* and *Time* yielded non-significant results (all *p* > .05).
+This indicates that the residuals were approximately normally distributed.

+However, the sixth assumption, homogeneity of variances, was assessed using Levene's test, which revealed a significant violation (*F*(5,48) = 2.67, *p* = .033).
+To address this, non-parametric tests and robust methods were employed.
+The Kruskal-Wallis test found a significant difference in cholesterol levels between margarine types (χ²(1) = 3.94, *p* = .047) but not across time points (χ²(2) = 2.98, *p* = .226).
+A mixed ANOVA further indicated a significant main effect of margarine type (*F*(1,45) = 4.76, *p* = .034), while the effects of time (*F*(2,45) = 0.43, *p* = .656) and the margarine-by-time interaction (*F*(2,45) = 0.03, *p* = .972) were non-significant.
+To confirm these findings, a generalized least squares (GLS) model was conducted, which upheld the non-significance of the interaction between margarine type and time (all *p* > .05).
+Collectively, these analyses highlight that while margarine type significantly affects cholesterol levels, time and the interaction between margarine and time do not have significant effects, even when adjusting for variance heterogeneity.

+In summary, cholesterol levels were significantly influenced by the type of margarine but not by time or the interaction between margarine type and time.
+These findings suggest that margarine type plays a more critical role than duration of consumption in affecting cholesterol levels, emphasizing the importance of dietary choices on health outcomes.